-Sometimes in order to backup your iPhone contacts or to use them somewhere else (such as in an email client), you need to export contacts from an iPhone to an Excel spreadsheet.
-However, iPhone’s Contacts app only supports exporting a contact to a VCF file.
+Sometimes, in order to backup your iPhone contacts or to use them somewhere else (such as in an email client), you need to export contacts from an iPhone to an Excel spreadsheet.
+However, iPhone’s Contacts app only supports exporting contacts to VCF files.
 Don’t worry.
-This article will show you how to easily export iPhone contacts to Excel (or CSV) in different ways.
+This article will show you how to easily export iPhone contacts to Excel (or CSV) in 5 different methods.

 Applies to: Mac

 If you are a Mac user, you can use Cisdem ContactsMate to effortlessly export iPhone contacts to the format you need.
-It is a professional contacts manager app designed for efficiently manage and use all your contacts in one place and up-to-date.
+It’s a professional contact management app to efficiently manage all your contacts in one place.

 1. On your iPhone, go to Settings > [your name] > iCloud.

 2. In the Apps Using iCloud section, turn on Contacts.